quinlanhoang/CMPM121-Final/devlog.md

   requirements, and I picked up where they left off and finished it up.
 I was able to constrain myself to the established implementation and coding style much more effectively with some work already in front of me to build on.

+## Project phase F2

+### How we satisfied the software requirements

+- **F2.a:** The weather scenario was implemented by introducing a dynamic weather system that changes randomly at the start of each new day.
+This system supports three weather conditions: Sunny, Rainy, and Normal.
+Each condition influences the plants' growth by adjusting sunlight or water resources accordingly.
+A weather-specific emoji and descriptive text are displayed to notify the player of the current weather, ensuring an engaging and clear user experience.
+The victory condition was satisfied by requiring the player to collect 100 crops in their inventory.
+This condition is checked at the end of each game state update, and when achieved, a win message is displayed to the player, signifying successful completion of the game.
+This clear goal provides players with a sense of progression and accomplishment.
+- **F2.b:** To satisfy the requirement of implementing a domain-specific language (DSL) for defining plant types and their unique growth rules within the primary programming language used for the game, I introduced a structured and extensible system using TypeScript.
+The core of this implementation is the PlantType enum and associated data structures like PlantGrowthResources and the plantGridOffsetsThatMustBeFree dictionary.
+The PlantType enum acts as the DSL's foundation, categorizing plants into Circle, Triangle, and Square, each with specific growth rules.
+These rules are encoded as predicates within plantGridOffsetsThatMustBeFree, ensuring flexibility and clarity.
+This DSL defines how plants interact with their environment, such as requiring free diagonal neighbors for Circle plants, adjacent neighbors for Triangle plants, and all surrounding neighbors for Square plants.
+By leveraging TypeScript's strong typing and modularity, this DSL integrates seamlessly into the game's logic, ensuring each plant's growth rules are dynamically and consistently applied.
+- **F2.c:**